yyoncho/nimbus-eth2/docs/kiln_geth_mev_boost_local_testnet.md

 The Nimbus console output will be similar to
 ![./nimbus_localhost_run.png](./nimbus_localhost_run.png)
-The broken pipe on `tail` is normal, and unrelated to merge aspects of Nimbus.

 Meanwhile, Nimbus is interacting with Geth in preparing, getting, and executing payloads:
 ![./kiln_geth_logs.png](./kiln_geth_logs.png)